-If you like to weave, knit, or crochet and have a passion for sustainable clothing, then it’s time to get out and explore Washington County Fiber Trail!
+If you like to weave, knit, or crochet and have a passion for sustainable clothing, then it’s time to get out and explore the Washington County Fiber Trail!

 Enjoy a scenic drive from farm to farm and discover the finest fibers and yarns, meet local makers, and get to know more about the techniques and skill involved, all while being surrounded by cute farm animals that will for sure melt your heart!